 Chapter 7, Filtering messages describes filtering log messages in blacklist or whitelist fashion.

 Chapter 8, Customizing the message format describes customizing the format of the messages received from the eventlog and the file sources, using templates.

-> Chapter 9, Controlling the syslog-ng Agent services provides details about controlling the syslog-ng Agent services.
+Chapter 9, Controlling the syslog-ng Agent services provides details about controlling the syslog-ng Agent for Windows services.

-> Chapter 10, Troubleshooting syslog-ng Agent for Windows describes how to solve common errors and problems.
+Chapter 10, Troubleshooting syslog-ng Agent for Windows describes how to solve common errors and problems.

 Chapter 11, Configuring the auditing policy on Windows provides descriptions on how to enable auditing on various Windows platforms.

 This guide is intended for system administrators and consultants responsible for designing and maintaining logging solutions and log centers.
 It is also useful for IT decision makers looking for a tool to implement centralized logging in heterogeneous environments.

 The following skills and knowledge are necessary for a successful syslog-ng PE administrator:

 An understanding of networks, TCP/IP protocols, and general network terminology.